Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 =========================== EXTRA TIPS =============================
 ====================================================================

+1) Parent preview screen to Camera instead of Hand
 - Want the Camera's preview to stay stuck to the camera mesh instead of your hand?
 -- Navigate to GameObject: <avatar>/VRCLens/WorldC/CamPickupAlways
--- Add a source to the Parent Constaint on this object (Below source DynVR) -- Set the source to: <avatar>/VRCLens/WorldC/CamPickup/CamBase/CamObject -- Set the source strength value of "DynVR" to 0
+-- Add a source to the existing Parent Constraint on this object (Below source DynVR) -- Set the source to: <avatar>/VRCLens/WorldC/CamPickup/CamBase/CamObject -- Set the source strength value of "DynVR" to 0
--- Set the source strength value of "CamObject" to 1
+-- Set the source strength value of "CamObject" to 1 Done!
+If you reapply VRCLens, these steps must be repeated!

+2) Customise the VRCLens Menu nondestructively
 - Want to customise the VRCLens menu some?
 Place all your favorite/most used functions in the same menu?
 -- You can use menu path VRCLens/Custom if you wish (This is used for VRCTally toggles/Smoothzoom) -- You can add customisation ontop of the smoothzoom or syncfix prefabs on your avatar root if you wish